Nandu1729/stride/README.md

   (including owner-protection invariants), and the task service's RBAC matrix (admin / creator / assignee / member / non-member).

-If a piece feels over-engineered for a 1-2 day prompt, it is the things that quietly trip you up at the demo.
-Validation, RBAC, the error contract, and the deploy config were built first; UI followed.

 ## Tech stack

 - **Backend** — Node.js 20, TypeScript (strict), Express 4, Prisma 5,